Altronix/linq-network/_sources/getting_started/quickstart_cpp.rst.txt

 Error
 ~~~~~

 The "Error Callback" is called from the LinQ Network library when the LinQ Network library detects a runtime error.
-An optional application context, and an :ref:`ref_api_c_atx_net_error` are passed into your application error callback function.
+An optional application context, and an :ref:`ref_api_c_linq_network_error` are passed into your application error callback function.

 .. code-block:: cpp